-Two biology departments at the University of Kansas, the Department of Ecology and Evolutionary Biology at the University of Kansas is offering a Research Experience for Undergraduates (REU) Program during the summers of 2013-2015 (pending NSF funding).
-We invite biology and mathematics majors to apply to our program.
+Two biology departments at the University of Kansas, the Department of Ecology and Evolutionary Biology and the Department of Molecular Biosciences, will host a Research Experience for Undergraduates (REU) Program during the Summer of 2019.
+We invite biology, mathematics, and computer science majors to apply to our program.
 As an REU student, you will engage in mentored research in a modern laboratory setting and will network with REU students from other states and territories, with students from other summer research programs on campus, and with the larger scientific community.
 Students will acquire knowledge regarding the research process and career progression through weekly program meetings and discussion sessions.
-Our program participants have achieved success in graduate school and in obtaining science-related positions in the public sector.
+Our program participants have achieved success in graduate school and in science-related positions in the public sector.
 Join us on Facebook to learn more about our previous program.

 Our program is a ten week, intensive laboratory research immersion experience for undergraduates.
-As part of the REU program, you will receive training in research and personal development.
+As part of the REU program, you will receive training in research and career development.
 In addition, you will receive a stipend, housing and meals.
-Travel to and from Lawrence to attend the program will also be covered up to a specified amount.
+Travel to and from the University of Kansas to attend the program will also be covered, up to a specified amount.
 You will also receive one research course credit hour from the University of Kansas.
 Social activities and networking opportunitites are an important component of our program as well.

-KU is located in Lawrence, KS .
+KU is located in Lawrence, Kansas.
 Hailed as one of the top 10 college towns in the US, Lawrence boasts a thriving downtown with an active music scene.
 Situated about 45 miles from Kansas City, KU is within the transition zone between the Eastern Deciduous Forest and Tallgrass Prairie biome.
 Available outdoor activity sites include Clinton Lake State Park at the edge of town and other state parks within an hour drive.
 At KU itself are several museums on a campus that is bustling throughout the summer.